catalyst-cooperative/rmi-energy-communities/README.rst

 Thank You
 =========

-A big thank you to Resources for the Future for generously sharing with us their own work and insight on identifing energy communities.
+Thank you to Resources for the Future for generously sharing with us their own work and insight on identifing energy communities.
 You can view their report on IRA energy communities
 `here <https://www.resources.org/common-resources/what-is-an-energy-community/>`__.